altomator/IIIF/README.md

 ## IIIF Annotations

-[IIIF annotations](https://iiif.io/api/presentation/3.0/#56-annotation) are a convenient way to disseminate annotations, transcriptions, comments, etc.  that may have been produced regarding a specific image or region of an image.
-IIIF annoations follow the [Web Annotation](http://w3.org/TR/annotation-model/) model.
+[IIIF annotations](https://iiif.io/api/presentation/3.0/#56-annotation) are a convenient way to disseminate annotations, transcriptions, comments, etc., that may have been produced regarding a specific image or region of an image.
+IIIF annotations follow the [Web Annotation](http://w3.org/TR/annotation-model/) model.

 This IIIF demonstration leverages the GallicaPix [objects detection](https://github.com/altomator/Image_Retrieval) data that are available when the GallicaPix database acts a IIIF annotations server.